SAP-samples/teched2025-DT265/exercises/ex2/README.md

 ### Fine-Tune the User Interface

 Creating the extension UI follows the same process as developing the standard UI for the *Poetry Slam Manager* application.
-For more information beyond this excercise, you can have a look at the [Partner Reference Application - Fine-Tune the User Interface](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#fine-tune-the-user-interface).
+For more information beyond this exercise, you can have a look at the [Partner Reference Application - Fine-Tune the User Interface](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#fine-tune-the-user-interface).

 Copy the following files: